Banner image

 Storage and future testing

-Fixed material from all bone marrow and leukaemic blood referrals is stored after reporting for 10 years.
+Fixed material from all bone marrow and leukaemic blood referrals is stored after reporting for 10 years for possible future testing.
 DNA is stored indefinitely.
-Subsequent genetic testing can be requested at any time within these periods but may not be possible depending on the quality of the material available.